Mental Health Awareness Week

 - The proportion of disabled people (13.3%) who report feeling lonely “often or always” is almost four times that of non-disabled people (3.4%), with the greatest disparity for young adults, aged 16 to 24 years old.

 At Bendrigg, our aim is to promote inclusion, encourage independence and build self-confidence through adventure activities.
-During the Covid-19 pandemic when adventure and access to the outdoors for many disabled people isn’t possible, we know that many will be struggling with the isolation having an impact on wellbeing & mental health.
+During the Covid-19 pandemic when adventure and access to the outdoors for many disabled people isn’t possible, we know that many will be struggling with prolonged periods of isolation having a negative impact on wellbeing & mental health.

-So we want to share some “Mental health and wellbeing” resources to try to help you through these difficult times.
+So we’ve put together a list of resources to try to help you through these difficult times.

 A free educational resource on children and young people’s mental health for all adults including, professionals and volunteers, parents and carers & older people.